JohnnyZhang728/AI_sign_language/README.md

 P.S.: Pay attention to the server startup order.
-First open Port B on the UE, and then start sign_language_server.py.
+First open Port B on UE, and then start sign_language_server.py.